 Most banks have a range of savings and investment options that start with basic savings accounts.
 These accounts offer a higher interest rate but may require minimum deposits and stipulate that money needs to remain in the account for a minimum period, depending on the account type.
 You’ll also find saving accounts available at building societies and friendly societies, such as Shepherds Friendly.

-- International or non-resident account – many of the major UK banks offer international current accounts that can be opened up and operated from overseas
+Many of the major UK banks offer international current accounts that you can open and operate from overseas.

 All of the main UK banks now offer their services online and via mobile banking apps, so you can choose to run your bank account remotely.
 There are also online-only and mobile-only banks in the UK.
 See our guide to digital banking in the UK and mobile banking in the UK for more information;

 You can also open a bank account in the UK jointly with other people.
 This is commonly done between married couples and people living together in a long-term relationship.